 Ask an Argentinian or Brazilian to recommend their favourite cut of beef and there’s a good chance they’ll choose picanha.
 Most commonly it’s barbequed or grilled, and is a core churrascaria menu item.
 With it’s thick layer of fat comes lots of flavour, and it’s tender too.

 Yet this prized South American cut is one we haven’t really cottoned on to in the UK.
 We call it the rump cap but it’s seldom offered as a distinct cut; more often the rump is simply sold whole.
 It’s not completely unheard of in Europe though – in the region that once formed the Austrian-Hungarian Empire, the rump cap is boiled in broth and served with horseradish, a traditional dish called Tafelspitz.

-My picanha steaks were from Highland breed cattle, produced by Snowdrop Villa Farm in Cumbria.
+My picanha steaks were from Highland breed cattle, produced by Snowdrop Villa Farm in Cumbria, and delivered via Farmison.

-Although I initially considered roasting, I really wasn’t confident on timings, so I decided to fry them, the same as I usually do with steak.
+Although I initially considered roasting, I wasn’t sure on timings, so I decided to fry them, the same as I usually do with steak.
 Alongside, we enjoyed roast potatoes, baby spinach and a port and stilton cream sauce.

 2 x 250 gram picanha steaks